ScottLogic/blog/_posts/2024-07-08-investigating-code-quality-from-pr-data.md

 When a developer wants to make changes to a code base, they raise a pull request (PR) which contains the proposed changes to the code and a written summary of the changes made.
 Other developers will then review this PR, leaving comments or suggestions, before ultimately deciding whether to approve the changes.

 PRs contain valuable data which can help us to get an insight into the process of writing code, and the teams involved.
-For example, we can use LLMs to analyse the tone of PR review comments - showing us the attitudes that reviewers have towards code.
+For example, we can use LLMs to analyse the tone of PR review comments - showing us the attitude that reviewers have towards the proposed code changes..

 ![jpg]({{ site.github.url }}/alaws/assets/code-quality/code-quality-analysis-tone-per-day.jpg
 "Comment Tone Analysis per Day")